-GPI TeamThe GPI team is committed to making Greater Portland a better place to live and work through targeted retention, expansion and recruitment of businesses to the region.
-We provide resources for businesses to make informed location decisions, and our marketing and branding efforts make it easy for prospective businesses to see why Greater Portland is THE place to grow.
+GPI TeamThe GPI team is committed to making Greater Portland a better place to live and work through targeted recruitment and expansion of new businesses to, and the retention of existing businesses, in the region.
+We provide resources for businesses to make informed location decisions on why Greater Portland is THE place to grow.

 Larry HoltVP of Business DevelopmentLarry Holt, VP of Business Developmentlarry.firstname.lastname@example.org | 503.445.8065, ext.
 103Larry brings over 15 years of economic development experience to GPI, most recently as Assistant Director of Economic Development for Cedar Park, Texas.
 While in Cedar Park, Larry helped attract the aerospace, advanced manufacturing, information technology and clean energy industries.
 These projects led to over 1,500 jobs and $85 million dollars of new capital investment in Cedar Park.
 Larry started his career with the Birmingham Regional Chamber of Commerce where he served as Director of Research and BRE for the 5-county Birmingham-Hoover MSA.

 Described by his peers as outgoing, perceptive and funny, Larry enjoys coffee, rock music and food trucks.